Should You Mandate Your Staff Back to The Office?

 Tushar Agarwal, CEO and Co-Founder at Hubble, recently took to YouTube to discuss back-to-office mandates vs incentives.
 Here’s a summary of what he had to say:

-While 2021/22 saw businesses from startups to tech giants implement flexible workspace policies, we saw a big reversal of that trend in 2023.
+While 2021/22 saw businesses of all sizes implement flexible workspace policies, we saw a big reversal of that trend in 2023.
 Now, more companies, like Deutsche Bank, are mandating office returns for their employees — and some are even facing backlash.

 If you look at the mandates companies are adopting, you’ll see what’s called a “stick-and-carrot” approach.
 While “stick” policies threaten employees via pay cuts and lack of promotion opportunities, “carrot” policies are incentives that are good-intentioned but don’t hit the mark.